 Scholarship lies at the heart of the School of Interdisciplinary Arts and Sciences.

-IAS was founded with an interdisciplinary mission and a commitment to working closely with traditional and non-traditional students.
-Today, this mission and commitment underwrite our emphasis on integrative and engaged research, teaching, and service that address the concerns of our region and world.
-Our faculty members develop national and international reputations through their published research and presentations, innovative pedagogies, and creative contributions to the development of the university.
-Their work also extends beyond the academy through public and community-engaged projects related to their scholarly agendas and intellectual concerns.
+IAS embraces a mission focused on working closely with a diverse student body in a transformational learning environment.
+This mission underwrites our emphasis on interdisciplinary and engaged research, teaching, and service that address the concerns of our region and world.
+Our faculty members develop local, national, and international reputations through their published research and creative practice, their innovative pedagogies, and their efforts to reimagine what an institution of higher education can do and be.
+Their work also extends beyond the academy through public and community-engaged projects related to their areas of expertise.
 Scholarship is a term that encompasses all of these activities.

 Why Faculty Scholarship Matters to IAS Students

-This expansive scope of activity and influence is a testament to the strength of the faculty IAS has built.
+Even a quick review of IAS faculty members’ webpages will reveal a remarkable range and depth of accomplishment.
+This expansive scope of activity and influence is a testament to the strength of the faculty culture IAS has built.
 As our Statement on Promotion and Tenure indicates, we value these accomplishments both on their own and as they inform other aspects of our work in IAS and at UW Bothell.
 Faculty members with national and international reputations in their fields are able to ensure that course content is up-to-date, that new curricula and pedagogies are cutting-edge, and that student publications are of the highest quality.
 Faculty members with active and engaged lives as scholars provide IAS students, undergraduate and graduate, with rigorous instruction in the classroom and dedicated mentoring beyond it.